Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user must first select a list.
 [Use Case 2]

-		2. The user must then indicate that they would like to clear all checks.
+		2. The user must selects the "Clear Checks" option from the floating action submenu

 		3. The system updates the mark accordingly.